vadimv/server-components/README.md

 ### HTML markup Java DSL

-Use the Java DSL for defining an HTML page markup.
+Use the RSP Java DSL for defining an HTML page markup.
 For example, a fragment:

 ```html